PMI Agile Certified Practitioner (PMI-ACP)®

 Who Should Apply?

 If you work on agile teams or if your organization is adopting agile practices, the PMI-ACP is a good choice for you.
-Compared with other agile certifications based solely on training and exams, the PMI-ACP is evidence of your real-world, hands-on experience and skill.
+The PMI-ACP is evidence of your real-world, hands-on experience and skill as part of an agile team.

 Gain and Maintain Your PMI-ACP